Research Areas

 https://doi.org/10.1111/ecog.06465

 Integrated Pest Management (IPM) is a cornerstone of agricultural sustainability and biodiversity conservation.
-Therefore, I have conducted numerous studies assessing the impacts of cultivation on beneficial insects.
-In a collaborative study with Illinois organic farmers, I found that field borders and non-cultivated habitat is crucial for supporting overwintering biodiversity of beneficial predacious arthropods in agricultural landscapes.
+Therefore, we are working on numerous studies assessing the impacts of cultivation on beneficial insects.
+In a collaborative study with Illinois organic farmers, our work showed that field borders and non-cultivated habitat is crucial for supporting overwintering biodiversity of beneficial predacious arthropods in agricultural landscapes.

-Insect biodiversity and taxonomy is one of my passions, and this has led me to become an expert insect diagnostician.
-Much of my research involves the curation of insect collections and production of large specimen datasets.
+Understanding insect biodiversity and taxonomy is key foundation to ecological research.
+Much of Dr. Clem’s research involves the curation of insect collections and production of large specimen datasets.
 These data offer a wealth of information which can be used to answer a wide variety of scientific questions.
-Through the Illinois Natural History Survey, I worked to curate nearly 20,000 Illinois hover fly specimens, and digitize nearly 5,000.
-We then combined these data with other datasets (including iNaturalist), to gain perspectives on knowledge gaps, range expansions, and species of potential conservation significance (see the below publication).
-Currently I am working with the and Georgia Museum of Natural History on a similar project.
-I am also producing an extension publication that outlines common species endemic to the southeastern US.
+Through the Illinois Natural History Survey, he has worked to curate nearly 20,000 Illinois hover fly specimens.
+Data from these insects were then combined with other datasets (including iNaturalist), to gain perspectives on knowledge gaps, range expansions, and species of potential conservation significance (see the below publication).
+Currently Dr. Clem is working to complete a publication on the hover flies of Georgia, and he has produced an extension publication that outlines common species endemic to the southeastern US.

 Hover flies of Illinois: https://doi.org/10.1093/jisesa/iead051